web-platform-tests/rfcs/rfcs/testdriver_bidi.md

 ### Use `EventTarget`-like events API

 In this alternative, an [`EventTarget`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget)-like API is exposed for BiDi events:
-`addEventListener(type, listener, options)`.
+* `addEventListener(type, listener, options)`.
   Options:
   * `once: bool` Optional.
 A boolean value indicating that the listener should be invoked at most once after being added.
 If true, the listener would be automatically removed when invoked.
 If not specified, defaults to false.
   * `subscribe: bool` indicates if the subscription should be set, if not yet.
 Defaults to `true`.
 * `removeEventListener(type, listener, options)`.
-  Options:
-  * `unsubscribe: bool` indicates if the subscription should be stopped.
-Defaults to `true`.

 This API is more common.
 However, more workarounds are required for it to be used in tests.
 Also, the subscription handling is harder and less explicit.
 The alternative was declined in order to prioritize test driver ergonomics.